 Info for Counselors

 Research indicates that high school GPA coupled with standardized test scores provides the best prediction of academic success at Mizzou.
-Supplying test scores can help support their admission into the University of Missouri, application for scholarships, application to the Honors College and specific scholars programs.
-This adjustment to the test requirement is not intended as an admissions policy change, but is rather a temporary accommodation as a pilot program for the entering class of 2022 driven by the current COVID-19 pandemic.
+Supplying test scores can help support students’ admission into the University of Missouri, application for scholarships, application to the Honors College and specific scholars programs.
+This adjustment to the test requirement is not intended as an admissions policy change, but is rather a temporary accommodation as a pilot program for the entering class of 2023.

-A personal statement and resume are no longer required for students applying test-optional.
-Rather, students will answer three short essay questions as part of their application for admission.
+Students applying test-optional will answer three short essay questions as part of their application for admission.
 If applying through the Common Application, the essay component of the application will be required.
 For more information, visit our admission requirements page.

 Mizzou Information in Slate.org